Nilson Angulo

-Nilson David Angulo Ramírez (born 19 June 2003) is an Ecuadorian professional footballer who plays as a forward for Anderlecht.
+Nilson David Angulo Ramírez (born 19 June 2003) is an Ecuadorian professional footballer who plays as a forward for Anderlecht and the Ecuador national team.

 Club career

 In June 2022, Angulo joined Belgian First Division A side Anderlecht on a five-year deal.

 International career

 In October 2021, Angulo made his senior international debut for Ecuador, playing in a 3–2 friendly win over Mexico.

+During the friendlies of the 2022 September window he played in matches against Saudi Arabia and Japan.

+On May 9, 2023, Nilson Angulo was called up to play at the U20 Fifa World Cup which will take place in Argentina.